alex/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* The length of time that the DNS record is cached (the "TTL," or Time To Live) is determined by the authoritative nameserver and can be configured by the domain owner.

 ARP process